pcrain/GungeonCraft/readme.md

 ### Vanilla Bugs Fixed
 * In co-op Turbo Mode, the 2nd player now has the same speed as the first player without having to die first
 * When saving and reloading a run, guns no longer lose any other guns duct-taped to them
+* Rooms that can only spawn once per run (e.g., specialty shops) are now properly marked as "not spawned this run" after a Quick Restart
+* Certain algorithms for shuffling the order of a list (e.g., for floor generation) will now randomly shuffle the first and last items in the list

 ### FAQ